adamalbrecht/ngQuickDate/README.md

 * Work when ngModel is set to a string rather than a date object
 * Configuration Options
     - Enable / disable timepicker
-    - Use a select box for specifying time
-    - Minute increment in time select (15min, 30min, 1hour, 3hour)
     - Use alternate date formats
     - Default placeholder text
     - Replace close X with an icon